 Lesson 8: Don’t be a house cat

 Many cats never leave their homes, choosing the comfort and safety of the indoors over the uncertainty and mystery of the world outside.
 The same can be said for many businesses and the rest of the world; they’re comfortable operating on a national level, so why change things?
-The answer is simply that there’s a global marketplace full of people who could probably benefit from your product or service, and with that comes an unmissable opportunity for growth.
+The answer is simply that there’s a global marketplace full of people who could probably benefit from your product or service, and with that comes an unmissable opportunity for business growth.

 Lesson 9: Face your fears… and land on your feet